-Although it's normal to feel scared or anxious sometimes, anxiety attacks interfere with an otherwise normal life.
-An anxiety attack -- or episode of intense fear and worry -- can hit without warning, at any time.
+Although it’s normal to feel scared or anxious sometimes, anxiety attacks interfere with an otherwise normal life.
+An anxiety attack — or episode of intense fear and worry — can hit without warning, at any time.
 Fortunately, there are things that you do to take control and help the attack end quickly.
-Here are four steps to take if you feel yourself having an anxiety attack.
+Here are four steps to take:

 First, remind yourself that this is an anxiety attack and will pass, even if it doesn’t feel like it will.
 This is not an easy step to take, because if you have never had an anxiety attack before, it can be very frightening.
 Telling yourself that it will be okay and that the anxiety attack is just temporary is a good step that will allow yourself to take control of the situation.
 Recognizing it is your mind making up this narrative will reveal that you have left the present moment and are racing into the future or pulling from the past.